hernancerm/bufpin.nvim/README.md

 keep in sight the files I care about, either closing tabs (IntelliJ) or deleting buffers (Neovim).
 Have you ever noticed this yourself and be bothered by it?

-I want a solution that works uniformly in both IntelliJ and Neovim.
+I want a solution that is mostly uniformly in both IntelliJ and Neovim.

 ## Solution

 Solution idea:

 - How do I track the files I care about?
-  - Through "pinning" via a dedicated key map.
+  - IntelliJ and Neovim: Through "pinning" files via a dedicated key map.
-  - This is the standard idea of pinning as in IntelliJ.
 - How do I keep in sight the list of files?
-  - Display the files in tabs as it's standard in IntelliJ.
+  - IntelliJ and Neovim: Display the files in tabs as it's standard in IntelliJ.
 - What happens when navigating among non pinned files?
-  - Only 1 non-pinned file is shown.
-Others are removed automatically.
+  - IntelliJ: A maximum of 1 non-pinned file is shown.
+  - Neovim: The tabline only ever shows pinned files.

 How do I get this experience in IntelliJ?: